-Source : ACCU News Vol. 23 No 5.
+Source: ACCU News Vol. 23 No 5.

-Participation of Women in Agricultural Cooperatives and Related Sector

-Women in Bangladesh are also actively involved in agricultural cooperatives.
-Particularly .in the rural areas women have formed primary agricultural cooperative societies, which are affiliated to central cooperative banks/associations.
+Participation of Women in A'gricultural Cooperatives and Related Sector rural areas women have formed primary agricultural cooperative societies, which are affiliated to central cooperative banks/associations.
 These primary cooperatives get loans from the central cooperatives for investment in agriculture.
-The women's participation in various agro-based industries are generally increasing day by day.
-In this way a good number of families are becoming self-reliant through the participation of women members through cooperatives, as such they are making contributions development towards the of agriculture in the country.
+The women's participation various agro-based industries are generally increasing day by day.
+In this way a good number of families are becoming self-reliant through the participation of women members through cooperatives, as such they are making contributions development towards the agriculture in the country.